Yomag84/PHP-FFMpeg-laravel/README.md

 ##### Clip

 Cuts the video at a desired point.
 Use input seeking method.
-It is faster option than use filter clip.
+It is a faster option than using a filter clip.

 ```php
 $clip = $video->clip(FFMpeg\Coordinate\TimeCode::fromSeconds(30), FFMpeg\Coordinate\TimeCode::fromSeconds(15));